 Commitment To Improvement

-As the recession of 2007-09 loomed, CCHMC leaders found themselves with annual turnover rates of nursing-related staff that exceeded the U.S. average of 10.5% at nursing facilities.
-This high turnover was placing stress on employees and the hospital.
+As the recession of 2007-09 loomed, Cincinnati Children's Hospital and Medical Center (CCHMC) leaders found themselves with annual turnover rates of nursing-related staff that exceeded the U.S. average of 10.5% at nursing facilities.
+This high nurses turnover was placing stress on employees and the hospital.
 To gain real insight, CCHMC needed to go beyond the numerical ratings-based surveys and gather both quantitative and qualitative workforce intelligence.
 CCHMC supplemented its organization-wide engagement studies by adding a new exit interview program outsourced to a third party, Work Institute.

 Work Institute and CCHMC created a program designed to:

 - track turnover rates and costs

 - understand employees' overall rating of the hospital compared to the employees' intent to stay and his or her productivity